Jayanth-0407/wafer-fault-detection/README.md

 This project focuses on automated **semiconductor wafer defect classification** using deep learning.
 A custom Convolutional Neural Network (CNN) and a **ResNet18 transfer learning model** were developed and evaluated to identify wafer faults from image data.
 The best-performing model was deployed as an interactive **Streamlit web application**, demonstrating a complete end-to-end machine learning workflow.

+This project utilizes the WM-811K classification standard, the primary benchmark dataset for semiconductor wafer map analysis as the target classes (e.g., Center, Edge-Ring, Scratch) are industry-recognized spatial signatures used to correlate specific defect patterns.

 # Key Features

 * Wafer defect classification using deep learning